Health Comeback - A New Norm

-Many of you know I had thyroid cancer last year.
+As many of you know, I had thyroid cancer last year.
 I had my thyroid and a fast growing nodule removed in March 2015.
-It has been a long journey “back”.…to a new norm.
+It has been a long journey "back".

 Your thyroid plays a significant role in your metabolism and in energy regulation, so this journey has been interesting to say the least.
 I'm in the process of learning to accept what is inevitable, while pushing to maintain the highest level of living for every age and stage of life.
 Since this surgery, my thoughts about "can do vs look like" (Tony Horton's wise catch phrase) have been stretched and dissected; emotionally and mentally.
 Physically and post surgery, my weight has fluctuated regardless of what I'm eating and how much I'm working out.
 Secondly, I FEEL like I'm walking around with my 175 lb hubby on my back much of the day.
 I've felt exhausted, emotionally drained, and very uncharacteristically sluggish.

 In 2016 I decided to really play with my metabolism as my medication became more regulated, but as new symptoms of Peri-menopause have kicked in.
 (I'm 46) My body has been SO unpredictable.
 Whether you're a man or woman, with a thyroid or without, I KNOW most of you can relate to feeling more tired as we get older.
 After a while, I just had to say to myself "I do NOT want to do this the rest of my life."
 And so, decision made, I committed.